MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ---
 # IntelliCode for Visual Studio FAQ

 You can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=872707) for Visual Studio 2017 version 15.7 and later.
-Here are answers to some frequently asked questions about this extension.
+Here are answers to some frequently asked questions about the extension.

 ## Q. What functionality does the IntelliCode extension for Visual Studio provide?

 The extension currently provides:

-- AI-enhanced IntelliSense for C# that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
+- AI-enhanced IntelliSense for C#, C++, and XAML that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

+- For C# developers, the extension also enables AI-enhanced IntelliSense recommendations based on your own code.
+For more information, see [AI-assisted IntelliSense recommendations based on your code]().

 - Inference of code style and formatting conventions for C# that helps you keep your code consistent by dynamically creating an [.editorconfig file](/visualstudio/ide/create-portable-custom-editor-options) from your codebase to define coding styles and formats.
 These conventions allow Visual Studio to offer automatic style and format fixes to clean up your document.
-More details on this feature can be found in [this blog article](https://aka.ms/vsicec).
+Find more details about this feature in [this blog article](https://aka.ms/vsicec).

 ## Q. Why does EditorConfig inference prepend a 1 to the filename?

-A known issue in Visual Studio extensibility causes a **1.** to be prepended to the .editorconfig filename when you create it by right-clicking and choosing **Add** > **New Item**.
+Prior to Visual Studio 2017 version 15.8, a **1.** was prepended to the *.editorconfig* filename when you created it by right-clicking and choosing **Add** > **New Item**.
 Files named in this way are not recognized by the editorconfig processor in Visual Studio.
-You can work around this issue by removing the **1** in the **Add New Item** dialog.
-This problem is fixed in Visual Studio 2017 version 15.8 preview 4.
+You can work around this issue by removing the **1** in the **Add New Item** dialog or by updating updating Visual Studio to version 15.8.

 ## Q. I don't see my EditorConfig conventions taking effect - why?

 There are a couple of common reasons this problem can occur:

-- In Visual Studio 2017 versions prior to 15.8 preview 3, you need to close and reopen all open documents to see the conventions in the EditorConfig file you create take effect.
-This issue is fixed in version 15.8 preview 3.
+- In Visual Studio 2017 versions prior to 15.8, you need to close and reopen all open documents to see the conventions in the EditorConfig file you create take effect.

 - Formatting conventions never show up in the **Error List** or as "squiggles" in your code.
-They can, however, be fixed using the new **Format Document** (**Ctrl**+**K**, **Ctrl**+**D**) command that's available in Visual Studio 2017 version 15.8 preview 3 and later.
+They can, however, be fixed using the **Format Document** (**Ctrl**+**K**, **Ctrl**+**D**) command that's available in Visual Studio 2017 version 15.8 and later.

 ## Q. Format Document is not fixing my style conventions - why?

 There are a couple of common reasons this problem can occur:

-- You may not be using Visual Studio 2017 version 15.8 preview 3 or later.
+- You may not be using Visual Studio 2017 version 15.8 or later.
 You need this version to be able to use the extended **Format Document** command to perform additional code cleanup for the current document.

 - You may not be opted in to style fixes.
 The extended capability of fixing convention-based issues capability in **Format Document** only covers a fixed set of issues.
 You can change which issues are fixed in **Tools** > **Options** under **Text Editor** > **C#** > **Code Style** > **Formatting** > **General** > **Format Document Settings (Experiment)**.
 The default settings don't fix some style conventions.
 You can opt in to these via **Tools** > **options**.
 For example, **Apply implicit/explicit type preferences** runs style rules about the use of `var`.

 ## Q. Which EditorConfig conventions can Visual Studio IntelliCode infer?

-At present this feature is experimental, so we don't support the full set of conventions documented in the [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference) yet.
-IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions.
+The conventions inferrance feature is experimental, so IntelliCode doesn't yet support the full set of conventions documented in [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference).
+IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions:

 ### Formatting conventions